 Risk Management Advisory Group (RMAG)

 The RMAG is appointed by the President and provides recommendations to the RMEC and RMS on the structure, policies, and operation of the University’s risk management program.
-The RMAG also provides risk management guidance to WSU units, students, and employees.
+The RMAG also provides risk management guidance, support, and advice to WSU units, students, and employees.

 Risk Management Services (RMS)